-Submissions are closed for our 11th issue, which will be released in September of 2017.
+Submissions are open for our 12th issue, which will be released in March of 2018.

 Whirlwind seeks to publish diverse voices who are not a part of the literary establishment.
 The literary world right now has succumbed to the status quo of Empire, of accepting meaninglessness and oppression in literature and art.
 Whirlwind has proudly published many voices of people of color, dozens of people from what the Empire calls “third world countries,” disabled writers/artists, people of various sexualities, gender identities, and on average a majority of those published in each issue are women.
 We are interested in voices influenced by intersectional feminism, queer theory, and especially writers/artists who have personally experienced poverty.
 Most of all we want writers, poets, and artists who are class conscious and will portray the oppressive experience of Empire in everyday life.

 All art submissions (we take visual art of any medium) must be sent to firstname.lastname@example.org in full size 300dpi, JPEG, or psd format.

 Send up to 3 poems, one short story, or one creative non fiction piece of no more than 2,500 words in the body of the email to the editor at email@example.com with the headline “Whirlwind Submission.”
 Please also send a succinct, 3rd person bio.
 Simultaneous submissions are fine, just let us know if your work gets accepted elsewhere.

 We are primarily interested in poetry, although fiction and non-fiction pieces are welcome as well.
 Experimentation in form holds a special place in our hearts.
 Yet it’s important to note that we don’t care for obvious non-literary writing i.e. horror/fantasy/romance, etc.